 There has been increased volatility, depressed valuations, decreased liquidity and heightened uncertainty in the financial markets during the past several years, including what was experienced in 2020.
 These conditions may continue, recur, worsen or spread.
 The U.S. government and the Federal Reserve, as well as certain foreign governments are an inevitable part of investing in capital markets and central banks, took steps to support financial markets, including by lowering interest rates to historically low levels.
 This and other government intervention may not work as intended, particularly if the efforts are perceived by investors as being unlikely to achieve the desired results.
-The U.S. government and the Federal Reserve have recently reduced market support activities, including by increasing interest rates.
-Such reduction, including interest rate increases, could negatively affect financial markets generally, increase market volatility and reduce the value and liquidity of securities in which the Fund invests.
+When the U.S. government and the Federal Reserve reduce market support activities, including by increasing interest rates, such reductions, could negatively affect financial markets generally, increase market volatility and reduce the value and liquidity of securities in which the Fund invests.
 Policy and legislative changes in the United States and in other countries may also contribute to decreased liquidity and increased volatility in the financial markets.
 The impact of these influences on the markets, and the practical implications for market participants, may not be fully known for some time.